peterwillcn/Elastos/Trinity.ToolChains/cli/README.md

 - MacOS or Linux operating system
 - python
 - adb (Android tool)
+- Trinity app installed on android (to be able to deploy EPKs)

 # How to execute this tool (for DApp developers)